soos-io/soos-digitalocean-dast-droplet/README.md

 Use the basic 5/mo plan.

 ### Copy Repository Files
 Push the src files from this repository to /usr/tmp/soos-dast.
+Use scp or WinSCP etc. to transfer files.

-Ensure the directory exists:
+Ensure the directory exists first, by running:

 ```
 mkdir -p /usr/tmp/soos-dast